 - Drink only water

-- Eat vegetables – which is interpreted to include plant-based foods: vegetables, fruit, and whole grains
+- Eat vegetables – defined as plant-based foods: vegetables, fruits, and whole grains

 - Abstain from all other foods – meat, animal products like dairy and butter, any processed foods, baked goods, sweeteners, artificial ingredients, etc.

-The bible doesn’t include a detailed food list, so there is some disagreement about whether certain food items should be excluded (like leavened or unleavened bread).
-Obviously, there were none of the packaged convenience foods that we have today in Daniel’s time.
+The bible doesn’t include a detailed food list, so there is some disagreement about whether certain foods should be excluded or included.
+None of the packaged convenience foods that we have today existed in Daniel’s time.
 Would Daniel have eaten peanut butter and granola bars?
 Those options were not available either way!

 Possible side effects include